Fremen1990/DevSocialMedia-frontend/README.md

 ## TODO
+- [ ] Refactor bulky components to as small as possible chunks
 - [ ] Configure Husky pre hooks with eslint prettier and test before commit
 - [ ] Refactor separated functional components as "LOGIN BUTTON" "LOGOUT BUTTON" and LOGO
 - [ ] Prepare README